|Buses||Single||Daily cap||Weekly cap|

-Some designs of bus also have a reader by the middle doors, and one at the back as well, but if you are an inexperienced traveller then I recommend sticking with the front door.
-That’s because the front door will always have a reader, and if you try and board a bus through a door where there isn’t one then people will think that you are trying to dodge your fare.
+Some buses also have a second reader by the middle doors, and a third one by the back door, but if you’re an inexperienced traveller then I recommend sticking with the front door.
+That’s because the front door will always have a reader, and if you try and board a bus through a door where there isn’t one then it will look like you’re trying to dodge your fare.

 Note: There is no need to touch your bank card down again when you leave the bus – you only have to do that when travelling on the train.

-To get through the station barrier all you have to do is place your contactless card near the big round yellow reader at the front of the gate, and the gate should open automatically.
+All you have to do is wave your contactless card near the big yellow Oyster reader at the front of the platform gate, and the gate will open automatically.

-If the gate refuses to budge then try getting your bank card out of your wallet and touching it flush against the reader.
-If that doesn’t work then you are probably out of credit (there will be a little LCD screen nearby which will tell you the reason).
+If the gate refuses to open then take your card out of your wallet and touch it flush against the reader.
+If it still doesn’t work after that then you’re probably out of money (which means your bank account is empty!).
+There should be an LCD screen on the gate which will tell you the exact reason.

-No, you can’t.
-All you do is tap the bank card down on the reader, and the gate opens.
-There is nothing there to print out a ticket or a receipt.
+It’s not possible to get a receipt for contactless journeys.
+All you do is tap the bank card down on the reader – there is nothing there to print out a ticket or a receipt.

 If you are really desperate for a travel record then you will have to register your contactless card on the TFL website beforehand, and they will log 12 months-worth of journeys.
 If you don’t want to register then you can still get a record of your journeys here, but only for the previous week.